kodekloudhub/golang/docs/01-getting-started/01-introduction-to-go.md

     <details>
     <summary>Reveal</summary>

-    > 3
+    > C

     </details>
     </details>

 1.  <details>
     <summary>In a Go program, where are packages declared ?</summary>

-    1. At the start of the program
+    * At the start of the program
-    1. After the import statment
+    * After the import staetment
-    1. At the end of the program
+    * At the end of the program
-    1. Anywhere in the code.
+    * Anywhere in the code.

     <details>
     <summary>Reveal</summary>

-    > 3
+    > At the start of the program

     The first line of every `.go` file that is not a blank line or a comment must be a `package` statement to declare the package that the code belongs to.

     </details>
     </details>

 1.  <details>